webnovel

 The shadow had not conquered his spirit, but silencing himself was his way of controlling the uncontrollable.
 His gesture to Asdras, pointing towards the wooden box, was his final act of communication, urging him to understand his meaning.

 She couldn't bear the thought of seeing her daughter go before her time.
-In her mind, it was natural for sons and daughters to outlive their parents.
+It felt unnatural, as if the world had turned upside down.
 As her memories began to spin and fade, she watched them unfold as if time had stopped, giving her a final moment to recall her loving husband, the farm they nurtured with pride, and the herbs she picked early in the morning for tea and seasoning.

 She remembered the small but comfortable stand where they sold the freshest herb bread with eggs that couldn't be found even in the city.

-Alongside these cherished memories, she lamented the limited time she had spent with her daughter.
-She had always wanted to be a good mother, but losing her firstborn and longing for a son had driven her away emotionally when she was blessed with a girl.
+Alongside these cherished memories, she lamented the limited time spent with her daughter.
+Losing her firstborn and longing for a son had driven her away emotionally when she was blessed with a girl.
+This regret gnawed at her, especially as her daughter grew up in such a hellish environment, unable to hear her mother's words of love and sorrow.

 The regret of not being the mother she wished to be gnawed at her, especially as her daughter grew up in such a hellish environment, unable to hear her mother's words of love and regret.

-As she stepped forward, she avoided looking at her daughter one last time, the weight of her guilt heavy on her heart.
+As she stepped forward, she avoided looking at her daughter, her guilt weighing heavily on her heart.
 She wished she could go back and change things, but she knew that was impossible.
 She did this not for herself but for her daughter's freedom from this nightmare.
 If it meant her daughter could be free, she would ensure she went first.

 With a final, sorrowful breath, Third made her peace.
 She stepped forward into the unknown, her heart filled with hope that her sacrifice would pave the way for her daughter's liberation, leaving behind a sliver of her redemption.

-Eight felt happy, truly happy.
-Since childhood, the songs had always been stuffy to her ears.
-She felt as if the world around her was hidden behind a thick curtain, much like the one in her home.
+Eight felt truly happy.
+Since childhood, the songs had always been stuffy to her ears, as if the world around her was hidden behind a thick curtain, much like the one in her home.

-She had a different understanding of how things worked, and because of that, she spent most of her time alone.
-At first, Eight felt sorrow and loneliness.
-But when she first heard her doll talking to her, she realized that nothing else around her mattered.
+She understood things differently and spent most of her time alone.
+Initially, Eight felt sorrow and loneliness, but when her doll first spoke to her, she realized nothing else mattered.

-She didn't grow angry at her mother's absence, as the doll promised to stay by her side forever.
-She didn't even notice when she caught her father with the neighboring woman.
+She didn't grow angry at her mother's absence; the doll promised to stay by her side forever.
+She barely noticed when she caught her father with the neighboring woman.

 For her, sounds were thin and distant, while the colors around her were a bright camp of fairy tales.
 She loved to watch birds sing, insects crawl, and flowers blossom.